syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 ## Remove a Worksheet

-Deletes the worksheets from the workbook collection by accessing the worksheet.
+The following code snippet explains how to remove a worksheet from Excel workbook.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;
-  application.DefaultVersion = ExcelVersion.Excel2013;
+  application.DefaultVersion = ExcelVersion.Xlsx;
   IWorkbook workbook = application.Workbooks.Create(2);

   //Removing the sheet